Studland Peninsula cycle trail

 Studland’s four miles of gently shelving sandy beach give panoramic views from the chalk stack of Old Harry in the west to the Isle of Wight in the east.
 Facilities include a shop and café, water sports beach volleyball and slacklining.
 Part of the beach is designated for naturism and is the most popular clothes-optional beach in Britain.

-Carry on along the main road until you reach the track signed for Greenlands Farm on your left.
-Cross the main road here and take the cycle path that runs parallel to the road.
-Along this track there are views to your left of the route you have cycled and to your right towards Little Sea.
+Carry on along the main road, passing the track signed for Greenlands Farm on your left.
+There are views to your left of the route you have cycled.
+Continue until you reach your starting point at the ferry.

 End: Ferry slipway, Ferry Road, Studland, Dorset BH19 3BA